lutris/docs/WineDependencies.md

     sudo dnf install wine-core wine-core.i686

+## Gentoo

+**The use of Wine on Gentoo Linux requires a profile with multilib support.**

+Ensure that CONFIG_COMPAT_32BIT_TIME is enabled in your kernel.

+Install the virtual wine package:

+    sudo emerge --ask virtual/wine

 ## Other distributions

 To install Wine on other distributions, consult the [WineHQ Download](https://wiki.winehq.org/Download) page for more information.